emissary-ingress/emissary/README.md

 ## Authoring documentation

- - If you are improving the documentation of for the current release of Ambassador or Ambassador Pro, you should submit your pull-request to [ambassador-docs.git][].
+ - If you are improving the documentation of for the current release of Ambassador or Ambassador Edge Stack, you should submit your pull-request to [ambassador-docs.git][].
  - If you are writing documentation for changes in an upcoming release of Ambassador, you should submit your pull-request to [ambassador.git][] (in the `docs/` folder).
- - If you are writing documentation for changes in an upcoming release of Ambassador Pro, you should submit your pull-request to [apro.git][] (in the `docs/` folder).
+ - If you are writing documentation for changes in an upcoming release of Ambassador Edge Stack, you should submit your pull-request to [apro.git][] (in the `docs/` folder).